Lias Andersson: Playing career

-Andersson began the 2018–19 season in the American Hockey League after being cut from the Rangers 2018 training camp.
-After recording 12 points in 14 games for the Hartford Wolf Pack, Andersson was recalled to the NHL on 5 November.
+Andersson began the 2018–19 season in the AHL after being cut from the Rangers 2018 training camp.
+After recording 12 points in 14 games for the Hartford Wolf Pack, Andersson was recalled to the NHL on 5 November 2018.
 On 21 December 2019, it was reported by Darren Dreger that Andersson had formally asked the New York Rangers for a trade.
-However, on 26 January 2020, it was announced that the Rangers had loaned Andersson to HV71 of the Swedish Hockey League.

-On 7 October 2020, Andersson's tenure with the Rangers ended as he was dealt to the Los Angeles Kings in exchange for Vegas' second-round pick in 2020.
+However, on 26 January 2020, the Rangers opted to loan Andersson to HV71 of the SHL.
+Andersson's tenure with the Rangers officially ended in October 2020 as he was dealt to the Los Angeles Kings in exchange for Vegas' second-round pick in 2020.

+Andersson finished the season with HV71, playing 15 games and began the 2020–21 season with HV71, playing 19 games before coming to Los Angeles for NHL training camp.
+He split the NHL season between Los Angeles and their AHL affiliate, the Ontario Reign.
+Andersson scored his first goal for the Kings on 24 January 2021, against Ville Husso in a 6–3 win over the St. Louis Blues.
+On 30 July, Andersson re-signed with Los Angeles to a one-year, two-way contract.
+In the 2021–22 season, Andersson appeared in 20 games for the Kings, scoring one goal and two points.
+He signed a one-year extension with Los Angeles on 11 July 2022.
+The 2022–23 season saw Andersson spend the majority of the year with the Reign, appearing only once for Los Angeles.

+On 2 July 2023, Andersson as a free agent signed a one-year, two-way contract with the Montreal Canadiens.
+Andersson attended the Canadiens 2023 training camp but was placed on waivers with the intent on assigning him to Montreal's AHL affiliate, the Laval Rocket.
+After going unclaimed, Andersson was assigned to Laval to start the 2023–24 season.

+In June 2024, Andersson left the Canadiens organization and signed a two-year contract with EHC Biel-Bienne of the Switzerland-based National League (NL).

 International play

 Andersson was named to Team Sweden for the 2016 IIHF World U18 Championships and helped Sweden win silver by putting up nine points in seven games.
 He was again named to Team Sweden for the 2017 World Junior Ice Hockey Championships, where he scored three goals.
 He was named captain to Team Sweden for the 2018 World Junior Ice Hockey Championships, where he helped guide the team to a silver medal, and in a controversial display, threw it into the crowd in frustration.
 For this action, he was suspended from four games during the 2019 World Junior Ice Hockey Championships.

 In April 2018, he was named to Sweden's 2018 IIHF World Championship team, and Sweden won gold.